 Constant Contact’s simple share feature makes it easy to share your email marketing newsletters on social networks.
 That can broaden the newsletter’s reach and show fans why they may want to sign up for your email list.

 25. Offer a trial demo to fans

 SpeechGear develops enterprise-level software that translates languages in real-time.
-On Facebook, the company tried offering a free trial by using Social Campaigns.
+On Facebook, the company tried offering a free trial of their software.

 “We increased our leads by ten times the normal amount and got about 2,000 new email subscribers,” says CEO Richard Palmquist.